19 August 2018 | Chelsy Pinto

 2014 Suzuki Swift

-For the new generation, the key styling attributes remained, notably the sharply raked windscreen, wide body and prominent headlight and tail light clusters.
+For this generation, the key styling attributes remained, notably the sharply raked windscreen, wide body and prominent headlight and tail light clusters.

 2015 Suzuki Swift

-In 2015 Suzuki Auto South Africa has announced a series of updates to its Suzuki Swift 1.2 and DZire models.
+In 2015 Suzuki Auto South Africa announced a series of updates to its Suzuki Swift 1.2 and Dzire models.
 The changes include revised exterior styling, as well as improvements to the interior execution.

 At the same time, improvements to the engine management system allowed an improvement in efficiency, with reduced fuel consumption and lower CO2 exhaust emissions the direct result.